MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/ios-specific-requirements.md

 }
 ```

-In a similar way, each method in the SimpleClient objective-C interface is mapped to Party API via the SimpleClientImpl and NetworkManager.
+In a similar way, each method in the SimpleClient objective-C interface is mapped to Party API via the `SimpleClientImpl` and `NetworkManager`.

 # Next steps
 In this article we saw how to get started integrating the Party library into your iOS application.
-Please refer to [Quickstart For Bumblelion (non-Windows) Platforms](quickstart-non-windows.md) for getting set up with the rest of the building blocks of PlayFab Party.
+Please refer to [Quickstart](quickstart-non-windows.md) for getting set up with the rest of the building blocks of PlayFab Party.